luigicallero/4-puppy-raffle-audit/audit-data/report_formated.md

 ### [M-1] Quadratic Complexity in enterRaffle() Function Enables DoS Attack

 **Description:**
-The `enterRaffle()` function contains a nested loop for duplicate player checking that has O(n²) time complexity.
+The `enterRaffle()` function contains a nested loop for duplicate player checking that has O(n to the square) time complexity.
 The function first adds all new players to the array and then checks for duplicates by comparing each player against every other player in the array.
 This implementation causes gas costs to grow quadratically with the number of players.

 Root cause in `PuppyRaffle.sol`:
 ```javascript